lingui/js-lingui/docs/tutorials/cli.rst

      }
    }

-If we run the ::`extract` command again, we can see in the stats that all messages are translated::
+If we run the :cli:`extract` command again, we can see in the stats that all messages are translated::

    Catalog statistics: